 The residences are set out on an ‘apartment’ arrangement with 8 to 10 en-suite rooms per apartment and a shared kitchen.
 Individual energy and water usage is monitored to encourage competition between students.
 The Kitchen and dining rooms are arranged with feature windows that look out to the surrounding landscape.
 The upper storey bedrooms enjoy long distance views from enlarged full height windows that incorporate distinctive, specially designed, coloured glass fins providing solar shading.
 There is also a 50m2 communal space on the ground floor which can be booked for events and social occasions.

-Wayne Probert, Sales and Marketing Manager, Stora Enso Building Solutions comments “This is a fantastic building in keeping with the University’s world renowned reputation as a heritage architecture site.
+Gareth Mason, Business Development Manager UK and Ireland, Stora Enso Building Solutions comments “This is a fantastic building in keeping with the University’s world renowned reputation as a heritage architecture site.
 We’re very excited to have played our part in this achievement”.